Meroje/dropbox-public-folder-replacement/README.md

 ### Requirements

-This script is tailored to run on most conventional web hosts that support a modern version of PHP.
+~~This script is tailored to run on most conventional web hosts that support a modern version of PHP.~~ You need to be able to launch docker containers, or to run nginx and php-fpm

-* PHP 5.5
+* PHP ~~5.5~~ latest
 * mbstring

 ### Setup

-Download the latest release version [here](https://github.com/khromov/dropbox-public-folder-replacement/releases/download/1.0/dropbox-public-folder.zip).
-If you don't download the release version you will need to install dependencies via Composer.
+~~Download the latest release version [here](https://github.com/khromov/dropbox-public-folder-replacement/releases/download/1.0/dropbox-public-folder.zip).
+If you don't download the release version you will need to install dependencies via Composer.~~
+Clone and run `composer install` in the php folder

 #### Setting up your Dropbox app